-Communication is the critical success factor in the project management lifecycle, and is required for effective collaboration.
-In fact, one in five projects fail due to lack of communication between the project manager, team members and stakeholders.
+Communication is the critical success factor in the project management lifecycle and is required for effective collaboration.
+In fact, one in five projects fail due to a lack of communication between the project manager, team members and stakeholders.
 Now, with remote teams, project management has been streamlined and digitised in order to support dispersed teams, and strong, adapted communication must be at the top of the organisational agenda.

-Supporting remote work with technology
+Supporting remote project management with technology

 There is a wealth of resources available for remote project management, regardless of team size or purpose.
 While many organisations already used online collaboration applications prior to COVID-19, and have possibly found the transition to remote work easier, many of these apps are easy to use, implement and streamline previously cumbersome processes.

 1. To-Do List Apps

 Apps, such as Asana and Trello, are entry-level project management tools that enable centralised team collaboration.
 Each of these tools enable teams to assign tasks, prioritise and re-prioritise easily, comment and update status of tasks, and send and receive alerts on completion.
 The resulting transparency enables managers to track progress, highlight bottlenecks and address problem areas.

 2. Scanning Apps

 Scanning apps can easily turn important paper documents into digital files.
 This enables forms and contracts to be completed and emailed in an instant, without having to rely on the already-strained postal system.
 This process additionally improves security of sensitive information.